ahmadrivaldi-arv/e-learning/README.md

 | ReactJs | >=16.9| library |
 | Vite | 4.2.x | assets bundling |

-welcome to e-learning project to start for contribution, fork this project to your github
+welcome to the e-learning project!
+To start contributing, fork this project to your github account.

 and then run this command to install all dependencies